JuliaDocs/DocStringExtensions.jl/README.md

 - [**STABLE**][docs-stable-url] &mdash; **most recently tagged version of the documentation.**
 - [**LATEST**][docs-latest-url] &mdash; *in-development version of the documentation.*

+## Updating to DocStringExtensions v1.0

+DocStringExtensions v1.0 is a breaking update.
+Only one breaking change is included, which is that the `url` functionality is now locked behind a package extension.
+This is because this functionality requires LibGit2, and thus requires any packages which wishes to use this function to have a direct runtime dependency which ships and loads a Git installation.
+This is a potentially large burden as DocStringExtensions.jl is a very core library to the Julia ecosystem, and thus it no longer requires that all dependencies load Git.
+If this functionality is required for your package and you wish to opt into the consequences of this dependency, simply add a direct dependency on LibGit2 and do `using LibGit2` to recover the functionality.

 ## Project Status

 The package is tested and developed against Julia `1.0`, as well as the latest `stable` and `nightly` versions on Linux, OS X, and Windows,